Transport in Mozambique

 - 3,523 kilometres, Trans-African Highway 9

-Angola, the Democratic Republic of the Congo, Mozambique, Zambia and Zimbabwe
+- Access to Angola, the DR Congo, Mozambique, Zambia and Zimbabwe

 - Beira, Nhandue, Dongo, Nhamatan, Nhamatanda, Inchope, Maforga, Chimoio, Chipata, Bandula, Vila of Manica, Machipanda